slacgismo/gismo-cloud-deploy/README.md

 The `processlogs` command processes `logs.csv` files on AWS and draws the gantt plot in local folder.

-The `combine-fies` command generates saved data file from the data of prvious run-time.
-During initializtion, this application erases any cached data of previous processing.
+The `save-cached` command generates saved cached data from the data of prvious run-time.
+During initializtion, this application erases any cached data on S3 of previous processing.
-If the previous process stoped for any reasons before it outputs saved data, this command helps to output those cached data from previous processing.
+If the previous process stoped for any reasons before it outputs cached data, this command helps to output those cached data to the save file defined in config.

 ---

-### Configuration files
+## Configuration files

-Under `gismoclouddeploy/services/cli` folder, developers can modify parametes of the cli command tool.
+Under `gismoclouddeploy/services/cli/config/config.yaml` folder, developers can modify parametes of the cli command tool.

-1. The `general` section contains all the environement variables settings.
+1. The `aws_config` section contains all the aws environement variables settings.
-2. The `file_config` section contains all the config settings to run multiple files.
+2. The `worker_config` section contains all the parametes to `worker` services.
-3. The `algorithms` section contains all algorithms setting.
-The algorithm's parametes are defined under its name.
+3. The `services_config_list` section contains all `kubernetes` settings.

-   The `algorithm` name should match the `selected_algorithm` in `file_config`.
-4. The `aws_config` section contains basic eks settings.
-Developers can define the number of nodes in EKS.
-5. The `k8s_config` section contains basic kubernetes setting.
-Developers can define the replicas of workers in this file instead of modifying the `worker.deployment.yaml`.
-6. The `output` section contains the setting of all output file names, paths and target bucket.
+**NOTE** The details information of each variables are defined in the `config.yaml` file.

 ### Kubernetes yaml files